 Theory and Practice of the The General Equal Treatment Act

-Let us first look at the precise wording of the General Equal Treatment Act: "The aim is to prevent or eliminate discrimination based on racial or ethnic origin, sex, religion or belief, disability, age or sexual identity. "
+Let us first take a look at the exact wording of the General Equal Treatment Act: “The aim is to prevent or eliminate disadvantages on the basis of race or because of ethnic origin, gender, religion or belief, disability, age or sexual identity. ”

 In practice, this has the consequence, among other things, that in job advertisements it is concealed whether one wishes for a woman or a man for the job to be filled.
 There is no information on age or what you have to physically do to get a job done.